ganbarodigital/php-mv-defensive/docs/V1/Assurances/ComposableAssurance.md

      [x] Must provide a callable
      [x] Must provide array of extra parameters
      [x] Array of extra parameters can be empty
+     [x] can apply to a data list
+     [x] throws InvalidArgumentException if non list passed to inspectList

 Class contracts are built from this class's unit tests.